 Remember that if you present your ideas with clarity, you are sure to score high bands in your IELTS writing task 2.

-This type of question is quite straightforward and just demands you to correctly plan the problems associated with the mentioned question and state the solutions for the problems you mention.
+This type of question is quite straightforward and just demands that you correctly plan the problems associated with the mentioned question and state the solutions for the problems you mention.

 The only IELTS writing task 2 tip in this type of IELTS essay question is that you should not mix problems and solutions, that is, the problem and solution topics should not differ.